rtm/cancelable-promise/README.md

 to handle pre-cancellation cleanup, which is called when the promise is canceled.

-### Some spec details relating to `onCancel` handler
+### `onCancel` handlers as promises

-* If an `onCancel` handler is provided (by returning it from the executor), when the promise is canceled the rejection reason is the canceled promise error object whose reason ("message") is the value returned from the handler.

-* Long-running `onCancel` handlers may return a promise.
+Long-running `onCancel` handlers may return a promise.
-The resolved value of that promise is used as the rejection reason for the underlying promise.
 If the promise returned by `onCancel` never resolves, or rejects, then the cancellation does not take place.
 This provides a way for `onCancel` handlers to "refuse` cancellation.

+### `PromiseCanceledError`

+`PromiseCanceledError` is a subclass of error used as the rejection reason for a canceled promise.
+It may be detected by `isPromiseCanceledError`.
+Its `name` is `"PromiseCanceledError"`.
+Its `message` property describes the cancellation, as follows:

+* If there is no `onCancel` handler provided, then `message` is the value to which the canceler resolves.

+* If there is an `onCancel` handler provided (by returning it from the executor), then `message` is the value returned by that function.

+* However, if the `onCancel` handler returns a promise, then `message` is the value to which that promise resolves.

+* If canceler has been "precanceled", then `message` is the reason passed to `precancel()`.

 ## Running the tests